 In contrast to serotonin, alcohol blocks the connections between nerve cells.
 Alcohol abuse impairs your memory, your speech, your reflexes, and your cognitive functions.
 It removes your inhibitions, leading to uncharacteristic, risky behavior.

-Because heavy drinking is addictive, your brain comes to depend upon the effects of alcohol to function.
+Heavy drinking is addictive.
+Your brain comes to depend upon the effects of alcohol to function.
 If you stop drinking, your brain and body suffer symptoms of withdrawal.
 These are so powerful that you keep drinking to avoid them.
 This cycle is extremely difficult to break.
 That’s why most people need help to recover successfully.

 Alcohol damages the brain in several ways.
 Prolonged drinking causes neurotoxicity, which poisons the nerve cells.
 The continued overstimulation makes these cells burn out, just like a light bulb that you never turn off.
 The results are blocked or missed connections in your brain, which affect your ability to think, remember, and even speak.

-Fortunately, you can stop this deterioration when you quit drinking.
-Your brain even has some capacity to heal.
+Fortunately, you can stop this deterioration.
+When you quit drinking, your brain has the chance and capacity to heal.
 The key is getting into a reliable rehab program like those we offer at Granite Recovery Centers.

 Prescription drug abuse is currently at epidemic levels.
 As one of the most popular antidepressant drugs, Zoloft is available for those determined to get it.
 Someone using Zoloft without a prescription, taking it more often than a doctor recommends, or taking a larger dose than prescribed is likely experiencing a substance use disorder.

 Like alcohol, serotonin can make you feel relaxed, friendlier, and more sociable.
 It may make you feel more connected and alert to everything around you.
-Also, like alcohol, too much serotonin makes you irritable, ill, and at risk.
+Like alcohol, too much serotonin makes you irritable, ill, and at risk.